idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Filter > Bookmarked segments** = Include segments which have been bookmarked.

-**Filter > Repeated segments** = Include segments which are exactly the same as at least one other segment.
+**Filter > Repeated and propagated segments** = Include segments which are exactly the same as at least one other segment.

 **Filter > Alternative translations** = Include segments which have alternative translations.